 Some kind of screening or review of these surveys is clearly needed.
 Yet there currently is no policy to guide the campus with respect to requests for access to faculty, students, and staff via electronic means for the purposes of surveys.
-The following policy was developed in order to place some reasonable boundaries on electronic surveys of our employees, and to ensure that survey research is conducted in a way that respects the privacy and confidentiality of respondents.
+Current practice is that the Associate Provost for the Division of Management Information makes these determinations on an ad hoc basis.
+The following policy was developed to establish a more transparent process and to form a representative committee to administer and evaluate these policies, in order to put in place some reasonable boundaries on electronic surveys of our employees and to ensure that survey research is conducted in a way that respects the privacy and confidentiality of respondents.
 By establishing a formal, representative review committee and process, the intention is to make such screening and review more impartial, consistent, and transparent.